gaborvecsei/Swiss-Army-Tensorboard/README.md

 # Swiss Army Tensorboard

-A tool which helps to release the true potential of [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard).
+A tool which helps you to release the true potential of [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard).

 <img src="art/tensorboard_image.png" width="400" alt="tfboard sample">

 ## Loggers

+You can keep almost everything under a single Tensorboard, which can be really useful for presentations, tutorials, experiment results.

 - Text logger
 - Continuous text logger